yabwe/medium-editor/README.md

 * __watch__: watch for modifications on script/scss files

 The source files are located inside the __src__ directory.
 MediumEditor stylesheet was created using sass/compass, make sure you have the compass gem installed on your system.

+## License

+"THE BEER-WARE LICENSE" (Revision 42):

+As long as you retain this notice you can do whatever you want with this stuff.
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.